 Research Associate in Robotics and AI @ Imperial College London

 Current research at Imperial College London

 Research associate in Robotics and Artificial Intelligence | PI: Dr. A. Aldo Faisal

-I research human-robot interaction, particularly the implications and opportunities arising from human motor control facing intelligent robot control.
-I investigate human and robot in-the-loop methods within machine learning, particularly reinforcement learning, to achieve more intuitive, natural and efficient human robot interaction and collaboration.
-As part of this, I continue the work done on the eNHANCE project (see below), as well as other projects involving human-robot interaction to investigate:
+I research physical human-robot collaboration, particularly the implications and opportunities arising from human motor control and coordination facing intelligent robot control and motion planning.
+I investigate human and robot in-the-loop methods within machine learning, particularly reinforcement learning, to achieve more intuitive, natural and efficient human robot collaboration.
+As part of this, I continue the work on the eNHANCE project (see below), and other projects involving human-robot interaction to investigate: